A full range of services for acquiring multi-physics data

 Each acquisition offer features operational, geological and geophysical expertise, all contributing to optimal deployment of the technology.

 Thanks to mastery of every link in the acquisition chain, with no need to bring in subcontractors, the methods can be blended in order to optimise costs and boost the added value of the deliverables.

 Gamma ray spectrometry sensors provide the means to conduct geochemical investigations to a depth of one metre.
 Calibrated to field observations and measurements, they are used to create geological, pedological (soil) and geotechnical maps that offer added value for a variety of sectors such as geotechnical work, mining exploration, agriculture and vine-growing.

-Mounted onboard drones and light aircraft, LiDAR sensors can conduct a topographic survey of the land areas.
+Mounted onboard drones, LiDAR sensors can conduct a topographic survey of the land areas.
 The LiDAR data may be useful for characterising the vegetation cover and the landforms underlying it.
 These data contribute precise geomorphological information, useful for characterising geological outcrops and interpreting the land structure.

 Onboard sensors serve to measure magnetic field strength, for improved geological characterisation (petrography and structure).
 The acquisition modes are tailored to the size of the targeted objects responsible for disturbances in the magnetic field.
 The sensors are useful for detecting magnetic clusters of interest for mining and characterising the deep structures.

 Relative gravimeters quantify disturbances in the gravitational field, influenced by variations in the densities of the materials present and in their spatial distribution.
 Bouguer gravity anomaly maps and residual gravity anomaly maps are used to characterise the deep structures.
 They are especially useful for prospecting massifs of saliferous rock.

 Processing and geological interpretation: producing high-resolution maps and evaluating the resources